resource-watch/slate/source/includes/api/_metadata.md

 ## Metadata definition

-Metadata can be any kind of data associated to an existing resource (i.e. Dataset, Layer or Widget).
+Metadata is data concerning another resource available on this API.
+It only exists when associated with another resource - currently supported resource types are datasets, widgets or layers.
 Note that, although there might be several metadata per resource, each resource will have - at most - one metadata element per `application` and `language` pair.
 As such, the `application` and `language` attributes are required and it is mandatory to include them in when creating/updating metadata.

 Some fields are important to identify the entity properly; others are just optional and give extra information about it.